Lagoa, Portugal: 3 Days Travel Guide of Scenic Views, Caves, and Culture

 Immediate drive in from the beach, and in 30 minutes, you are at the Monchique Mountains from Lagoa.
 The lush green, winding roads and beautiful villages perched on hills give a completely different side of the Algarve.
 Scenic in itself; enjoy this drive.

 Foia, the highest point of the Algarve, is one of the best places in the Monchique Mountains.
 The view from the top will be like an expansive coastline and inland countryside—and if you are really good with the weather, you can see the waters of the Atlantic Ocean.
-If hiking is your thing, some great trails are crossing the heights, taking you through the superb scenery.
+If hiking is your thing, some great trails cross the heights, offering superb scenery.

 Dinner Near Monchique

-Conclude your mountain walk with a traditional Portuguese dinner in the town of Monchique, which boasts several family-run restaurants serving hearty meals that incorporate local ingredients.
+Conclude your mountain walk with a traditional Portuguese dinner in Monchique, a town with several family-run restaurants serving hearty meals made with local ingredients.
 Try the frango piri-piri or carrinha de porco à Alentejana- it is some of what you must taste.

 Day 3: Culture, History, and Coastal Villages